There have been a series of questions on the below topics

 OpenVAS Claims to be the most advanced open source security scanner.
 Good for testing known vulnerabilities, currently scans over 25,000.

-But it can be difficult to setup and requires a OpenVAS server to be installed which only runs on *nix.
-OpenVAS is fork of a Nessus before it became a closed-source commercial product.
+But it can be difficult to set up and requires an OpenVAS server to be installed which only runs on *nix.
+OpenVAS is a fork of a Nessus before it became a closed-source commercial product.

 SecurityHeaders.io (free online check).
 This tool is a quick report which security headers mentioned above (such as CSP and HSTS) a domain has enabled and correctly configured.

-Xenotix XSS Exploit Framework A tool from OWASP (Open Web Application Security Project) that includes a huge selection of XSS attack examples, which you can run to quickly confirm whether your site’s inputs are vulnerable in Chrome, Firefox and IE.
+Xsser A tool from Kali Tools that includes a huge selection of XSS attack examples, which you can run to quickly confirm whether your site’s inputs are vulnerable in Chrome, Firefox and IE.

 The results from automated tests can be daunting, as they present a wealth of potential issues.
 The important thing is to focus on the critical issues first.